frenchpresssscoffee-blip/Osrs-Esp/README.md

 # ESP

-`ESP` is a RuneLite external plugin project for drawing distance overlays for:
+`ESP` is a RuneLite external plugin project for drawing distance overlays for.:

 - NPCs
 - bosses